Pedestrian Hit By Car In Michigan: Legal Rights Explained

 In order to recover the Michigan No-Fault benefits that a person is entitled to after being struck and injured by a motor vehicle, it is essential that he or she file an application for No-Fault benefits with the responsible auto insurance company within one (1) year of the accident.

-Failure to file the application on time will disqualify the pedestrian from receiving No-Fault benefits and it will bar the pedestrian from suing for unpaid benefits.
+Failure for an injured pedestrian to file the application on time will disqualify the injured victim what was hit by a car from receiving Michigan No-Fault benefits and it will bar the victim from suing for unpaid benefits.

-The auto insurance company that will be responsible for paying a pedestrian’s No-Fault benefits will be the insurance company that by law is the highest priority to provide PIP benefits.
+The auto insurance company that will be responsible for paying an injured victim’s No-Fault benefits will be the insurance company that by law is the highest priority to provide PIP benefits.
 The legal analysis for determining priority is as follows:

 What is considered a fair settlement?

-A full and fair settlement for a pedestrian who is hit by a car in Michigan will likely involve the following factors that insurance companies and personal injury attorneys use to determine settlement: (1) the nature and extent of the pedestrian’s injuries; (2) his or her present and future medical needs; (3) whether the pedestrian is disabled from working and if no longer disabled, the period of time missed from work; and (4) the effect on the pedestrian’s ability to lead his or her normal life.
+A full and fair settlement for a pedestrian who is hit by a car in Michigan will likely involve the following factors that insurance companies and personal injury attorneys use to determine settlement: (1) the nature and extent of the injured victim’s injuries; (2) his or her present and future medical needs; (3) whether the injured victim is disabled from working and if no longer disabled, the period of time missed from work; and (4) the effect on the injured victim’s ability to lead his or her normal life.

 Also, the at-fault driver’s insurance company, adjuster and liability coverage policy limits, as well as the amount of personal assets and collectibility, will play a significant role in arriving at a full and fair settlement.